 2. Investigation and Corrective Action

-The Superintendent's designee who receives a Formal Complaint will promptly investigate the allegations contained in the Formal Complaint.
-After the complaint has been investigated, but not later than thirty (30) calendar days following the receipt of the Formal Complaint, the administrator responsible for the investigation will issue a written response ("Written Response") to the Complainant.
-The Written Response will address the allegations of the complaint and may also include, subject to the parties' rights under law and/or contract, a description of the offending conduct, the manner of investigation, the identity of the investigating administrator, whether the complaint was substantiated, and whether corrective action was taken.
+Upon receipt of the Formal Complaint, the Superintendant’s designee will promptly open an investigation into the allegation(s).
+After the complaint has been investigated, but not later than thirty (30) calendar days following the receipt of the Formal Complaint, the administrator responsible for the investigation will issue a written response (“Written Response”) to the Complainant.
+The Written Response will address the allegations of the complaint and may also include, subject to the parties’ rights under law and/or contract, a description of the offending conduct, the manner of investigation, the identity of the investigating administrator, whether the complaint was substantiated, and whether corrective action was taken.

 Corrective action, where appropriate, may include the imposition of a sanction against the Subject.
 Sanctions will be imposed in a manner to deter future violations.
 Subject to the rights of the Subject under law or contract, sanctions may include, but are not limited to, formal or informal reprimand, suspension, or termination.
 Factors to be considered in determining an appropriate sanction may include whether the violation was intentional or accidental, whether there is a history of warnings for previous policy violations, and whether the violation has resulted in harm to others.

 If either the Complainant or the Subject of the complaint is dissatisfied with any aspect of the Written Response, either may appeal to the Superintendent for further review of the Written Response.
 The Complainant or Subject may present any facts that he or she believes are necessary for the Superintendent’s review.
 If permitted by law and contract, the Superintendent will draft his or her own response which will briefly describe his or her own review of the Written Response.
 The Superintendent’s Response will be completed within thirty (30) calendar days of receiving the request for review, and forwarded to the Complainant and the Subject of the Complaint.